 Wimbledon Honey

-The Rooftop Farm also houses three apiaries, home to our honeybees.
+The Rooftop Farm also houses three carefully maintained apiaries, home to our (approximately 180,000) honeybees.

-Looked after by BeeUrban, our bees produce an average of 360 jars of honey each year, with the flavour influenced by what was grown in the garden that season.
+Looked after by BeeUrban – a community-focused beekeeping organisation dedicated to sustainable urban apiculture, our bees produce an average of 360 jars of local honey each year, with the flavour influenced by what was grown in the garden that season.

 Creating a Circular Economy

-The farm was launched in 2022 with the intention of creating a circular economy; a system designed to reduce waste whilst maximising resources through reusing, recycling, and composting.
+The Rooftop Farm Wimbledon was launched in 2022 with the intention of creating a circular economy; a system designed to reduce waste whilst maximising resources through reusing, recycling, and composting.

 Passionate about doing what we can to reduce our impact on the environment, we are constantly looking at new sustainable initiatives to implement on The Rooftop Farm.